rkeet/zf-doctrine-encrypt/README.md

 Supported types are [found here](http://php.net/settype).

-#### Cypertext representation
+### Cyphertext representation

 The cypher text always results in a string with varying length always longer than 255 chars.
 Therefore you should use a datatype capable of representing the full length of it.
-Be aware that even an integer property will be handled as a string representation in the database.
+Be aware that any non-string property will be handled as a string representation in the database.

 ### Hashing